 5 Tips to Spot Fake News

-When you’re looking for the latest updates about the pandemic, school, or stimulus checks, having accurate information is key.
+When you’re looking for the latest updates about what’s going on in your community, in this country, or the world, having accurate information is key.
 Fake news sites work hard to confuse and deceive the public with false information.
 Don’t get duped by fake news--double check that the information you get is real with these 5 tips!

 See if the article or video you are questioning has a ‘home site’ and do a quick search through it to see what issues they cover.
 Are they really the experts in this issue?
 Do they have clear biases or opinions that might be clouding their reporting?